chandlerc/blog/content/posts/little_things_1_visibility.md

 +++
-title = "The little things, part 1 of many: visibility or access levels" date = "2023-02-09T01:06:01-08:00" draft = true
+title = "The little things, part 1: visibility or access levels" date = "2023-03-26T00:24:16-07:00" draft = true
 +++

 > This post is part of a series looking at little details of programming
 > language design, mostly in the context of Carbon.
 Check out the
-> [series intro post](little_things_series) for context and other entries.
+> [series intro post](/posts/little_things_series) for context and other entries.

 Let's talk about `public` vs. `private`!
 Folks who know C++ may be familiar with these concepts, but here is a quick example: